-In 1995, Ohi Racecourse formed a friendly relationship with Santa Anita Park in the USA, inviting jockeys from the California circuit to ride in Japan.
+In 1995, Oi Racecourse formed a friendly relationship with Santa Anita Park in the USA, inviting jockeys from the California circuit to ride in Japan.
 The friendly jockey series lasted for several years.
-In 2013, Tokyo City Keiba (Ohi Racecourse) and the Korean Racing Authority initiated the first-ever "Japan-Korea international invitational race," inviting each organization's horses to run in Ohi Racecourse and Seoul Racecourse, respectively.
+In 2013, Tokyo City Keiba (Oi Racecourse) and the Korean Racing Authority initiated the first-ever "Japan-Korea international invitational race," inviting each organization's horses to run in Oi Racecourse and Seoul Racecourse, respectively.
 The two-race series was first held at Seoul Racecourse with three Japanese runners.
-Since then, this international exchange races have been held once a year at each racetrack.
+Since then, this international exchange races had been held once a year at each racetrack from 2013 to 2016.